 Finance Committee will meet at least three times a year.
-At

-meetings any three members will constitute a quorum.
+At meetings any three members attending in person or via electronic means will constitute a quorum.

 3.1.4 Duties of Finance Committee

 The duties of Finance Committee are to: